MarRac15/julia_binding/README.md

 ## Fortran compilation:

-- First, we copy the .f90 file into the work directory ('./' is the relative path to the current working directory)
+- First, we copy the .f90 file into the work directory ('./' is the relative path to the current working directory).
 - Compilation is handled by the gfortran compiler:

 ```dockerfile